OXID-eSales/stripe-module/docs/payment-component/INDEX.md

 **A:** The patterns are largely platform-agnostic.
 Shopware 6 (Symfony-based) would be very compatible.
 Magento 2 and WooCommerce would need some adaptation.

 ### Q: How much work to extract the component?
-**A:** Estimated 2-3 weeks for initial extraction, 1-2 weeks for refactoring PayPal module to use it, 1-2 weeks for validation with second provider.
+**A:** Estimated 2-3 weeks for initial extraction, 1-2 weeks for refactoring Paymenter module to use it, 1-2 weeks for validation with second provider.

 ### Q: What's the ROI?
 **A:** 83% time savings per new payment provider.
 If you build 3+ providers, the component pays for itself.